Who is Muhammad Yunus, Bangladesh's possible interim leader? – DW – 08/06/2024

 Muhammad Yunus, 84, is a Bangladeshi social entrepreneur, banker, economist, and civil society leader.

-Born in Chittagong city, located in southeastern Bangladesh, in 1940, he went on to pursue his Ph.D. in economics at the Vanderbilt University in the US.
+Born in 1940 in Chittagong, southeastern Bangladesh, he went on to pursue his PhD in economics at Vanderbilt University in the US.

 Yunus returned to his hometown in 1972 and became the head of the rural economics program at the University of Chittagong.